ABOUT THE AREA,

 The monasteries and religious places of Mustang serve not only as places of worship and cultural identity but also as places of celebration.
 After one celebration it is usually not long before the halls of mud and stone are once again ringing with the sounds of bells, drums, dancing and laughter.

 Yartung is a festival that is celebrated all over Mustang and is especially big in Muktinath.
-It is also a three day celebration in the 7th or 8th month of the Tibetan calendar, or in August every year.
+It is also a three-day celebration in the 7th or 8th month of the Tibetan calendar, or in August every year.
 It is celebrated by horse racing, drinking and dancing.
 A special horse for the god of Yartung is brought out for him to ride.
-The first day the Kings activities take place, the second day the monks, and the third day the local peoples activities are done.
-Other important festivals are Lhosar (New Year), Dhajyang (Festival of Archery) and Fangyal (festival of taking rest) etc.
+The first day the King’s activities take place, the second day the monks’, and the third day the local people’s activities are done.
+Other important festivals include Lhosar (New Year), Dhajyang (Festival of Archery) and Fangyal (festival of taking rest) etc.

-It is one of the most important annual festivals of Thakali community.
+It is one of the most important annual festivals of the Thakali community.
 It is celebrated as Thakali New Year for a week in entire Thak Khola valley which falls in February/March.
-Archery, worshiping of ancestors, and singing dancing take place during the festival.
-Another festival is Syoben Lhaba (Kumar Jatra) and worshipping of NariJyobain August/September.
+Archery, worship of ancestors, singing and dancing take place during the festival.
+Another festival is Syoben Lhaba (Kumar Jatra) and worshipping of NariJyoba in August/September.